Syncano/website/pages/blog/2015-03-02-introduction-python/index.md

 ```

-If you ran the above code, you'll see that the result returned is 11.
+If you ran the above code, you'll see that the result returned is 11\.
 So how did that work?
 Well, we first define a function f, which takes two inputs - g and x.
 The input g is expected to be a function.
 We call the function g on the input x by putting parentheses around g.
 This signals to Python that the input g should be treated as a function.
-What actually happens is Python checks to see if g has a specific attribute, in this case <em>__call__</em>.
+What actually happens is Python checks to see if g has a specific attribute, in this case ___call___.
 You'll learn what that means later on in the post.

-<h2 id="toc_8">Flow Of Control</h2>
+## Flow Of Control

 Now that we can make some simple mathematical functions, let's get a little more complicated and talk about logic.

-<h3 id="toc_9">Boolean Values</h3>
+### Boolean Values

 A boolean is a statement that evaluates to true or false.
 The boolean was named after George Boole - its creator.
 They have proven to be extremely valuable for mathematics, computer science, and a number of other fields.
 Boolean statements typically involve one or more of the boolean operators.
-In Python these are <em>and</em>, <em>or</em>, <em>not</em>, <em><</em>,<em>></em>,<em>==</em>,<em><=</em>,<em>>=</em>.
+In Python these are _and_, _or_, _not_, _<_,_>_,_==_,_<=_,_>=_.

 Here are some examples of boolean statements in Python: